DanCanetti/danielcanetti.com/blog/a-complete-guide-to-eleventy.md

 ### Node Sass

-For the past few years I've been using [Node Sass](https://www.npmjs.com/package/node-sass) on almost every project I work and implement a [SMACSS](http://smacss.com/) methodology for structuring my partials.
-If you're interested in learning more [reach out](https://twitter.com/Dan_Canetti) or have a look at my [quick start repo](https://github.com/DanCanetti/sass-quick-start).
+For the past few years I've been using [Node Sass](https://www.npmjs.com/package/node-sass) on almost every project I work on and implement a [SMACSS](http://smacss.com/) methodology for structure and BEM naming convention throughout.
+To keep the size of the live site small, I now create the `partials` directory outside the `_site` directory and then compile into it using `sass --watch partials:_site/css`.

 ## Deployment through Github and Netlify